-- Use the Target agent field name to specify the name of the agent where you want to restore the backup. - Use the Remote user field to specify the use account on the remote database server host where you want to restore the backup. - Use the Remote host address field to specify the IP address of the remote host where you want to restore the backup. - Use the SSH port field to specify the SSH port to be used for restoring the backup. - Use the Restore path field to specify the path where you want to restore the backup. - Use the Number of workers field to specify processes to run in parallel to stream the modified blocks of an incremental backup to the restore location.
+• Use the Target agent field name to specify the name of the agent where you want to restore the backup.

+- Use the Remote user field to specify the use account on the remote database server host where you want to restore the backup. - Use the Remote host address field to specify the IP address of the remote host where you want to restore the backup. - Use the SSH port field to specify the SSH port to be used for restoring the backup. - Use the Restore path field to specify the path where you want to restore the backup. - Use the Number of workers field to specify processes to run in parallel to stream the modified blocks of an incremental backup to the restore location. - Use the Setup passwordless SSH? switch to specify if you want to create SSH certificates to allow passwordless logins between the BART server and the target host for restore.

-Fig. 1.11: The Restore Backup dialog - Advanced
+Fig. 11: The Restore Backup dialog - Advanced